 - Don’t Go Unprepared.
 There’s a checklist of basics you should run-through before a sales presentation: How long have you got for the meeting?
 Does your presentation fit into the allotted time, whilst allowing for questions?
 Have you checked on the technical elements, i.e.; available equipment, wi-fi etc?
 Have you planned your journey and allowed sufficient travel time to get to your appointment?

 Don’t let the seemingly little things catch you out, customers will ‘forgive’ genuine mistakes but will not be so understanding of somebody who has just failed to prepare.

 - Don’t Turn Up Unrehearsed – It doesn’t matter how many years you’ve been in sales, or how many sales presentations you’ve delivered, you will always deliver a better presentation if you’ve practiced it first.
-It’s just a fact – practice makes perfect and it’s certainly never going to make your pitch worse.
+Practice makes perfect.

-It is all too easy when you’re an experienced and busy sales person, to let complacency take root.
+It is all too easy when you’re an experienced and busy sales person, to become a little complacent.
 Every presentation is important.
 Each one is an opportunity to win a new deal, perhaps even a new customer and, ultimately, get you closer to your sales target.
 The more effort you put in, the greater your chances of success.

 If you’d like to talk to us about sharpening up sales presentations skills, or have any other sales training needs, please do give us a call to talk through your requirements.
 You can reach us on 01778 382733 or at firstname.lastname@example.org.